dpastorgalan/personal_web/content/publication/2025-Bold-GR/index.md

 ---
-title: From Rheic to Paleotethys ":" Subduction history of the Shanderman Eclogites (NW Iran)
+title: Tectono-magmatic evolution of the Mongolian Collage with new evidence from the Ereendavaa Block
 authors:
 - Munkhdelger Bold
 - Tatsuki Tsujimori